All wood crafters own wood planers. Period.

 Why are they worth buying?

-- They are more powerful and faster.
+- They are faster and more powerful in operation.

 - They are more suitable to meet professional needs.

+v.
 2 in 1 Planer

 Jointer helps in squaring the boards.